-Alex Sinclair is the Chief Strategy and Technology Officer at the GSMA.
+Alex Sinclair is the Chief Technology Officer at the GSMA.
 With more than 25 years in telecommunications in general and mobile in particular, Alex has worked for a number of companies in the UK, Germany and the US.
 In the early 1990’s, Alex was part of the project team that launched the T-Mobile D1 network in Germany.
 In 1995, Alex helped Syniverse to launch their GSM clearinghouse business.
 Prior to joining the GSMA, Alex was Director of Network Engineering at ICO (a Global Satellite venture).
 Alex has served as Chief Technology Officer of the GSMA since 2005.

 Head of Future Networks, GSMA

-Henry joined the GSMA in December 2013, and will be responsible for the delivery of the Future Networks programme.
+Henry joined the GSMA in December 2013, and is responsible for the delivery of the Future Networks programme.
 A key programme of the GSMA’s strategic focus, to deliver industry scale for IP Communications and 5G, whilst considering Network Economic challenges for the Mobile industry as it transitions to a 5G Era.